Qovery/Replibyte/README.md

 ### Low Memory and CPU footprint

-Written in Rust, RepliByte can run with 512 MB of RAM and 1 CPU to replicate 1 TB of data.
+Written in Rust, RepliByte can run with 512 MB of RAM and 1 CPU to replicate 1 TB of data (we are working on a benchmark).
 RepliByte replicate the data in a stream of bytes and does not store anything on a local disk.

 ### Limitations

-- No benchmarks - we will create them as we move forward with the project.
+- Tested with Postgres 13 and 14.
+It should work with prior versions.

 ### Index file structure